-The percentage of those with a disability in the U.S. civilian population slightly increased from 11.9% in 2010 to 12.7% in 2017.
-In 2017, 37.0% of people with disabilities ages 18 to 64 living in the community were employed.
+The percentage of those with a disability in the U.S. civilian population slightly increased from 11.9% in 2010 to 12.6% in 2018.
+In 2018, 37.6% of people with disabilities ages 18 to 64 living in the community were employed.
 Employment rates vary by types of disability.
 The following resources are listed to increase our collective awareness about different disability types and supporting workplace resources available to support that targeted population.

 Workplace Resources for Autism Spectrum Disorder: It is estimated that more than 3.5 million Americans live with autism spectrum disorder (ASD).
-Overall, ASD affects each individual differently with a range of symptoms occurring at varying intensities from mild to severe in relation to social and communication skills.
+ASD affects each individual differently with a range of symptoms occurring at varying intensities from mild to severe in relation to social and communication skills.

 Workplace Resources for the Blind: Among working-age blind adults, approximately 70 percent remain unemployed.
 It has been found that there is a high correlation between knowing how to use Braille and successful employment outcomes amongst working-age blind adults.